Skip to content

 4. Interoperability Standards and Tools: Enables Meaningful Data Sharing at the Right Time and Place.

 Indeed, supply chain visibility is more than just getting visibility data to the right place and time.
-So, just integrating systems together to share data is not enough.
 This is because the data also needs to be meaningful to the end user and receiving system.
 For example, if data for a package delivery event has a date timestamp, what does this date actually mean?
 Is it the time the event data was created, the time the data was transmitted, or the time the delivery occurred?
 This is where data interoperability standards and tools are critical to transmit meaningful data and achieve superior supply chain visibility.
 So, data interoperability goes beyond data sharing and integrating.
 Below is a data interoperability definition:

 “… the ability to access and process data from multiple sources without losing meaning and then integrate that data for mapping, visualization, and other forms of representation and analysis.”